We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-Arch +0 points · about 9 years ago
+Arch +0 points · almost 10 years ago

 YES, there have been many improvements in machines and in interfaces(masks, nasal pillows).
 I got my first machine in1999, I was given a Renstar Pro and a Gold Seal mask.
 Since then I have tested over 60 interfaces and used 3 different autopaps.
 I now use an S9 Resmed AutoPAP and either Phillips gel nasal pillows or F&P Eson nasal mask.
 The S9 is amazing, very quiet and I have the Heated hose on it.
 The heated hose eliminates "rainout" (the condensation buildup when using a heated humidifier.
 You can also find the program online to download the memory card from the S9 and see graphs of pressure changes and events during your sleep.
 So, YES the new machines are quieter and superior to the old beast you are using.
 The interfaces are greatly improved and much more comfortable.
 I think interfaces should be changed every 6 months as the soft rubber hardens over time, requiring tightening the mask more and causing a loss in comfort.
 Nasal pillows absolutely need humidification and in fact require higher humidification than a nasal mask.